By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Auditions for ensembles are a separate process from the auditions to major in the Setnor School of Music and usually take place the first week of classes.
 View our list of ensembles and audition information.

-Scholarship & Financial Aid Information for Music Applicants
+Scholarship and Financial Aid Information for Music Applicants

 Music Scholarships